lap309/Machine-Learning/2. EDA/readme.md

-Determine if the data makes sense, or if further cleaning or more data is needed <Br>
-EDA helps identify patterns and trends in the data <Br>
+So this will determine if the data that we're looking at actually makes sense, or if we need further cleaning, or if more data is actually needed.
+EDA will help us identify patterns and trends in the actual data set. <br> <br>

 Summary Statistics <br>
 Mean, Median, Average, Min, Max, Correlations <br>
 Visualizations <br>
 Histograms, Scatter.
 Plots, Box Plots, etc <br>

-Find patterns